Ever heard the saying, “there’s no such thing as bad press”?

 4. A/B Testing

 If you’re unsure what keywords best resonate with your target audience, try A/B, or split, testing.
 This is the process of creating two different campaigns-in this case, two different sets of keywords-and monitoring how each of these campaigns perform.
 Once you gather the data and can determine which test is more effective, you can apply that logic to the rest of your strategies.
-In the case of keywords, try creating two blog posts on similar topics, with varying keywords.
+In the case of keywords, be sure you start a blog and try creating two blog posts on similar topics, with varying keywords.
 Monitor the traffic, and determine which keywords best fit your business strategy, and resonate with your target audience.

 All in all, having 100 leads seems great on the surface, but unless those leads are from relevant traffic, you haven’t got any.
 At the end of the day, the goal of a business is to convert leads into sales or clients.
 If your leads aren’t relevant, they won;t convert, which brings you back to square one.
 Fortunately, driving irrelevant traffic is a common issue that can always be turned around!